Elimination reaction

-An elimination reaction is a type of organic reaction in which two substituents are removed from a molecule in either a one- or two-step mechanism.
-The one-step mechanism is known as the E2 reaction, and the two-step mechanism is known as the E1 reaction.
-The numbers refer not to the number of steps in the mechanism, but rather to the kinetics of the reaction: E2 is bimolecular (second-order) while E1 is unimolecular (first-order).
+An elimination reaction is a type of organic reaction in which two substituents are removed from a molecule in either a one- or two-step reaction mechanism.
+The most common types of reaction mechanisms are a one-step mechanism known as the E2 reaction and a two-step mechanism is known as the E1 reaction.
+The numbers in the Hughes–Ingold symbols refer not to the number of steps in the mechanism, but rather to the molecularity of the reaction kinetics: E2 is bimolecular (second-order) while E1 is unimolecular (first-order).
 In cases where the molecule is able to stabilize an anion but possesses a poor leaving group, a third type of reaction, E1_{CB}, exists.
 Finally, the pyrolysis of xanthate and acetate esters proceed through an "internal" elimination mechanism, the E_{i} mechanism.
+All of these reactions involve loss of sigma bonded groups to form a pi bond on the structure, such as loss of hydrogen and halogen atoms from an alkane to form an alkene.

 E2 mechanism

-The E2 mechanism, where E2 stands for bimolecular elimination, involves a one-step mechanism in which carbon–hydrogen and carbon–halogen bonds break to form a double bond (C=C pi bond).

-The specifics of the reaction are as follows: